 Staff confirmed that any concerns in relation to medicines management were raised with management.
+They advised that any resultant action was communicated with them.

-There were examples of good practice in relation to governance arrangements, the management of medicine incidents and quality improvement.
-There were clearly defined roles and responsibilities for staff.
+There were examples of good practice found throughout the inspection in relation to governance arrangements, management of medicine incidents, quality improvement and maintaining good working relationships.